sakthivelt/SWAP_2K23/README.md

 # SWAP 2K23 🚀

 SWAP 2K23 is a real-time application developed for the National Level Tech Symposium at Jamal Mohamed College.
-The application is built using React ⚛️, styled with Tailwind CSS 🎨, and powered by Node.js 🚀 and MongoDB 📊.
+The application is built using Next js ⚛️, styled with Tailwind CSS 🎨, and Framer Motion.

 ## Demo